kevinstadler/steppingintothelight/README.md

 If US-100 (with serial interface) turns out to be best, could use one of several Arduinos to control it

 * Arduino Mega (4 hardware serial ports)
 * Arduino Uno, ....
-(1 hardware + 3 software serial ports, possible on any pin that supports pin change interrupt)
+(1 hardware + 3 software serial *ports*, possible on any pin that supports pin change interrupt)
 * ESP8266? (if I want/need Wifi support for some reason)

 ### design considerations